apache/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 * **scaling_parameters**.
 A list of per-level scaling parameters, specified as L*f*, T*f*, N, or an integer value specifying $w$ directly.
 If more levels are present than the length of this list, the last value is used for all higher levels.
 Often this will be a single parameter, specifying the behaviour for all levels of the hierarchy.
-  <br/>Levelled compaction, specified as L*f*, is preferable for read-heavy workloads, especially if bloom filters are
-  not effective (e.g. with wide partitions); higher levelled fan factors improve read amplification (and hence latency, as well as throughput for read-dominated workloads) at the expense of increased write costs.
+  Levelled compaction, specified as L*f*, is preferable for read-heavy workloads, especially if bloom filters are not effective (e.g. with wide partitions); higher levelled fan factors improve read amplification (and hence latency, as well as throughput for read-dominated workloads) at the expense of increased write costs.
-  <br/>Tiered compaction, specified as T*f*, is preferable for write-heavy workloads, or ones where bloom filters or
-  time order can be exploited; higher tiered fan factors improve the cost of writes (and hence throughput) at the expense of making reads more difficult.
+  Tiered compaction, specified as T*f*, is preferable for write-heavy workloads, or ones where bloom filters or time order can be exploited; higher tiered fan factors improve the cost of writes (and hence throughput) at the expense of making reads more difficult.
-  <br/>N is the middle ground that has the features of levelled (one sstable run per level) as well as tiered (one
-  compaction to be promoted to the next level) and a fan factor of 2.
+  N is the middle ground that has the features of levelled (one sstable run per level) as well as tiered (one compaction to be promoted to the next level) and a fan factor of 2.
 This can also be specified as T2 or L2.
-  <br/>The default value is T4, matching the default STCS behaviour with threshold 4.
-To select an equivalent of LCS
-  with its default fan factor 10, use L10.
+  The default value is T4, matching the default STCS behaviour with threshold 4.
+To select an equivalent of LCS with its default fan factor 10, use L10.
 * **target_sstable_size**.
 The target sstable size $t$, specified as a human-friendly size in bytes (e.g. 100 MiB =
   $100\cdot 2^{20}$ B or (10 MB = 10,000,000 B)).
 The strategy will split data in shards that aim to produce sstables of size between $t / \sqrt 2$ and $t \cdot \sqrt 2$.
-  <br/>Smaller sstables improve streaming and repair, and make compactions shorter.
-On the other hand, each sstable
-  on disk has a non-trivial in-memory footprint that also affects garbage collection times.
+  Smaller sstables improve streaming and repair, and make compactions shorter.
+On the other hand, each sstable on disk has a non-trivial in-memory footprint that also affects garbage collection times.
-  <br/>Increase this if the memory pressure from the number of sstables in the system becomes too high.
+  Increase this if the memory pressure from the number of sstables in the system becomes too high.
-  <br/>The default value is 1 GiB.
+  The default value is 1 GiB.
 * **base_shard_count**.
 The minimum number of shards $b$, used for levels with the smallest density.
 This gives the minimum compaction concurrency for the lowest levels.
 A low number would result in larger L0 sstables but may limit the overall maximum write throughput (as every piece of data has to go through L0).
-  <br/>The default value is 4 (1 for system tables, or when multiple data locations are defined).
+  The default value is 4 (1 for system tables, or when multiple data locations are defined).
 * **expired_sstable_check_frequency_seconds**.
 Determines how often to check for expired SSTables.
-  <br/>The default value is 10 minutes.
+  The default value is 10 minutes.

 In **cassandra.yaml**:

 * **concurrent_compactors**.
 The number of compaction threads available.
-Set this to a large number, at minimum the number of expected levels of the compaction hierarchy to make sure that each level is given a dedicated compaction thread.
-This will avoid latency spikes caused by lower levels of the compaction hierarchy not getting a chance to run.
+Higher values increase compaction performance but may increase read and write latencies.

 [^1]: Note: in addition to TRANSITIVE, "overlap inclusion methods" of NONE and SINGLE are also implemented for
     experimentation, but they are not recommended for the UCS sharding scheme.